WNEB: History

 A financial dispute with Windsor Financial Corporation led to Windsor assuming control of WNEB's license in 2003.
 The station's format and staff then migrated to WYCM (90.1 FM) (its station manager, Stephen Binley, had founded Heirwaves and remained with WNEB after the sale to Great Commission), and Windsor operated WNEB with an automated contemporary Christian music format for several months before switching it to a simulcast of Leicester's WVNE (760 AM), a religious station owned by Blount Communications, that fall; as WVNE is a daytimer, WNEB continued the format on its own during that station's off-air hours.
 Blount bought WNEB outright soon afterward.

 WNEB began moving away from religious programming in June 2007 with the addition of The Sean Hannity Show; in March 2008, it switched to a full-time conservative talk format.
 This format ended in April 2009, and the station went silent for one week before the launch of a Spanish language talk format, also incorporating some inspirational music, on May 4.

 Blount sold WNEB to Emmanuel Communications, with plans to relaunch the station with Catholic radio programming, in October 2010.
 Upon taking over on January 14, 2011, WNEB temporarily left the air once more while relocating to new studios; it returned to the air with the new format on May 1.
-As with most Catholic radio stations, WNEB is an EWTN Radio affiliate, though it intends to produce some local programming as well.
+As with most Catholic radio stations, WNEB was an EWTN Radio affiliate, though it intended to produce some local programming as well.
+Emmanuel Communications acquired a second station, WESO in Southbridge, in 2014.

+Holy Family Communications, owner of WQOM in Natick and stations in New York, Pennsylvania, and Ohio, began operating WNEB and WESO under a local marketing agreement on January 1, 2022.
+The stations became part of Holy Family's The Station of the Cross network.
+In early 2024, Holy Family bought the stations outright for $1,000.
+Holy Family agreed to sell WNEB, WESO, and WACE in Chicopee to Journey For Life Media for $150,000 in May 2025; the sale was withdrawn that August.